|

 stress and diabetes reacts differently and often takes this excess

 energy to the blood stream.
-This is because a diabetic’s
+This is because a diabetics

 insulin level cannot move